wachaon/wes/docs/README.en.md

 ## built-in modules

-*wes* has *built-in modules* to simplify and standardize basic processing.
+_wes_ has _built-in modules_ to simplify and standardize basic processing.

-### *ansi*
+### _ansi_

-`ansi` has an *ANSI escape code* that allows you to change the colors and effects of standard output.
+`ansi` has an _ANSI escape code_ that allows you to change the color and effect of standard output.
 Colors and effects may vary depending on the type and settings of the console application used.

 ```javascript
 const { brightRed, yellow } = require('ansi')